evo-biomech/scAnt/README.md

 ![](images/scanner_3D_comp.png)

+## Updates
+**scAnt 1.1** now supports the use of **DSLR** cameras on **Windows 10**, in combination with [DigiCamControl](http://digicamcontrol.com/). **Ubuntu** support will be added soon.
+An updated version of the scanner construction files will be made available on our [Thingiverse](https://www.thingiverse.com/thing:4694713) page.

 ## Installation
 **scAnt** is supported by 64 bit versions of **Windows 10** and **Ubuntu 18.04** (newer releases of Ubuntu will likely work but have not been tested).
 The pipeline and GUI have been designed specifically for use with [FLIR Blackfly](https://www.flir.co.uk/products/blackfly-s-usb3/) cameras, and [Pololu USB Stepper drivers](https://www.pololu.com/category/212/tic-stepper-motor-controllers).
 Adding support for other cameras is not overly demanding, and we plan to do so in the future if the demand is high.
-Please refer to our [thingiverse](https://www.thingiverse.com/fabianplum/designs) page for a full list of components.
+Please refer to our [Thingiverse](https://www.thingiverse.com/thing:4694713) page for a full list of components.

 The easiest way to get your scanner up and running is through installation of our pre-configured anaconda environment: